Gran Paradiso National Park: Fauna

 Alpine ibex graze in the abundant mountain pastures in summer, and descend to lower elevations in winter.
 Gran Paradiso's pairing with Vanoise National Park provides year-round protection to the ibex.
-Along with the ibex, the animal species found in the park include ermine, weasel, hare, Eurasian badger, alpine chamois, wolf (recently arrived from Central Italy) and maybe even lynx.
+Along with the ibex, the animal species found in the park include ermine, weasel, hare, Eurasian badger, alpine chamois, wolf (recently arrived from Central Italy) and, after a century's absence, the lynx.
 The ibex and chamois spend most of the year above the tree line.
 They descend to the valleys in the winter and spring.
 Alpine marmot forage on plants along the snow line.

-There are more than 100 bird species in the park, including Eurasian eagle-owl, rock ptarmigan, alpine accentor, and chough.
-Golden eagles nest on rocky ledges, and sometimes in trees.
+There are more than 100 bird species in the park, including Eurasian eagle-owl, rock ptarmigan, alpine accentor and chough.
+Golden eagles nest on rocky ledges and sometimes in trees.
 Wallcreeper are found on steep cliffs.
 There are black woodpeckers and nutcrackers in the park's woodlands.

-The park supports many species of butterflies including apollos, peak whites, and southern white admirals.
+The park supports many species of butterflies including apollos, peak whites and southern white admirals.